The Shocking Truth About Antibiotic Resistance

 Antibiotic resistance is a global threat, and The US Centers for Disease Control and Prevention (CDC) considers antibiotic resistance one of their top health concerns.
 Infections with drug-resistant bacteria may lead to longer hospital stays, more costly care, and an increased risk of death.

 What Are Antibiotic Resistant Bacteria?

 Antibiotic resistant bacteria cannot be fully inhibited or killed by an antibiotic.
 The drug may have been able to cure an infection before the resistance occurred, but now is not fully effective.

 Bacteria become resistant to antibiotics by adapting their structure or function in some way that prevents them from being killed by the antibiotic.
 Examples of bacteria that have become antibiotic resistant include those that cause skin infections, meningitis, sexually transmitted diseases and lung infections such as pneumonia.

 Antibiotic resistance can lead to a life-threatening bacterial infection.
 One reason bacteria are becoming resistant is because antibiotics are sometimes inappropriately used for an illness caused by a virus.
 An antibiotic cannot cure a viral infection.

-Most viral illnesses do not need special medication and are “self-limiting”, meaning the patient’s own immune system can fight off the virus.
-A patient with a viral illness should rest, drink plenty of fluids and treat symptoms with over-the-counter medications as needed.
+A patient with a viral illness should rest, drink plenty of fluids and treat symptoms with over-the-counter (OTC) medications as needed.